-Search our Local Groups and Activities directory for adult learning activities and training courses in your area.
+Read our Getting out and about page to find directories for adult learning activities and training courses in your area.

 Aspire Sussex Limited a social enterprise delivering adult education across West Sussex.
 Aspire offers a wide range of courses working with community and voluntary organisations and offers discounts for people on benefits.

 Learning in Libraries - You can find events and activities at West Sussex libraries.